stevengeeky/economics-game/README.md

 ## Release Notes

+1.0.4.1

+* Revised the output.csv file to organize by group, instead of by playerID
+* Added logging for the server's globally unique ID for each client to track clients' decision progress even after each test is over

 1.0.4

 * Added round caching in case a host sends back a 503 and all data is otherwise lost